 The Traffic Manager uses the password you specify in this step to verify that you are the person who launched the instance.
 Verifying the identity helps prevent an unauthorized user from gaining control of a newly launched instance.

 Note the following points about entering the admin user password:

-- For EC2 instances where you preconfigured an admin user password, enter that password here.
-For more information, see "Launching a Virtual Machine Instance" on page 27. - For EC2 instances where you did not preconfigure an admin user password, EC2 generates a random password for you.
+• For EC2 instances where you preconfigured an admin user password, enter that password here.
+For more information, see "Launching a Virtual Machine Instance" on page 27.